skjerns/AutoSleepScorer/README.md

 scorer.run()
 ```

+**Extended example**
-Extended example using a sample file from the EDFx database
+First download a sample file from the EDFx database

 ```Python
 from AutoSleepScorer import Scorer, SleepData